MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-dashboards.md

 ## Dashboard basics

 The visualizations you see on the dashboard are called *tiles*.
 You *pin* tiles to a dashboard from reports.
-If you're new to Power BI, you should read the [Basic concepts for designers in the Power BI service](../fundamentals/service-basic-concepts.md).
+If you're new to Power BI, see [Basic concepts for designers in the Power BI service](../fundamentals/service-basic-concepts.md).

 The visualizations on a dashboard originate from reports, and each report is based on a dataset.
 A dashboard is an introduction to the underlying reports and datasets.
 Selecting a visualization takes you to the report and dataset that it's based on.

 ![Diagram that shows the relationship between dashboards, reports, datasets.](media/service-dashboards/power-bi-diagram.png)

 ## Advantages of dashboards
-Dashboards are a way to monitor your business and see all of your most important metrics at a glance.
+Dashboards are a way to monitor your business and see all your most important metrics at a glance.
 The visualizations on a dashboard can come from one underlying dataset or many, and from one underlying report or many.
 A dashboard combines on-premises and cloud data, providing a consolidated view of data.

 A dashboard isn't just a pretty picture.
-It's highly interactive and the tiles update as the underlying data changes.
+It's highly interactive, and the tiles update as the underlying data changes.

 ## Who can create a dashboard?
 The ability to create a dashboard is considered a *creator* feature and requires edit permissions on the report.
-Edit permissions are available to report creators and to those colleagues the creator grants access.
+Edit permissions are available to report creators and to colleagues the creator grants access to.
 For example, if Dylan creates a report in workspace ABC and adds you as a member of that workspace, you and Dylan both have edit permissions.
 On the other hand, if a report has been shared with you directly or as part of a [Power BI app](../collaborate-share/service-create-distribute-apps.md), you're *consuming* the report.
 You may not be able to pin tiles to a dashboard.

 > [!IMPORTANT]
 > You need a [Power BI Pro](../fundamentals/service-features-license-type.md) or Premium Per User (PPU) license to create dashboards in workspaces.
 You can create dashboards in your own My Workspace without a Power BI Pro or Premium Per User (PPU) license.